Outsiders (comics): Split in two

-After the defeat of the vampires, two teams (one composed of Geo-Force, Katana, and the Technocrat; the other composed of the Eradicator, Looker, Wylde, Halo and Sebastian Faust) claim the name of the Outsiders; both teams are considered fugitives for some time, thanks to questionable tactics by their new members.
-During this time, the teams learn that Halo's (original) body has been brought back to life by the terrorist organization Kobra.
-In control of her body is Violet Harper, the evil woman whose body Halo originally inhabited.
-She now has abilities similar to Halo's, calls herself Spectra and joins Strike Force Kobra with Dervish and Windfall.
+After the defeat of the vampires, two teams (one composed of Geo-Force, Katana, and Technocrat; the other composed of Eradicator, Looker, Wylde, Halo, and Sebastian Faust) claim the name of the Outsiders; both teams are considered fugitives due to questionable tactics by their new members.
+During this time, the teams learn that Halo's original body was resurrected by Kobra and joined their ranks.
 Both Kobra and Violet Harper are defeated, and Windfall rejoins the Outsiders.

 The two teams unite to confront Felix Faust, the father of Outsiders member Sebastian Faust.
-During the confrontation, the bear-like Wylde betrays the team when Felix promises to restore his humanity.
-The team defeats Felix Faust and Wylde, who eventually becomes an actual bear (without the ability to speak) and is kept in a zoo.
+During the confrontation, Wylde betrays the team when Felix promises to restore his humanity.
+The team defeats Felix and Wylde, who is transformed into a normal bear and kept in a zoo where Looker can regularly visit him.
 The title ends with the clearing of the Outsiders' names and the marriage of Geo-Force and Denise Howard.

-In the interim, the Halo entity is restored to Violet Harper's body, returning her to normal off-panel and a new team of Outsiders is formed and seen as active during the Day of Judgement crossover event.
-Members of this new team include Geo-Force, Halo, Katana, and Terra II, who in the 1999 Titans Secret Files series, left the team after a round of genetic tests performed by scientists failed to decipher Terra II's genetically altered DNA to tell who she was prior to being turned into a genetic doppelgänger of the original Terra.
+In the interim, the Halo entity is restored to Violet Harper's body, returning her to normal off-panel and a new team of Outsiders is formed and seen as active in the Day of Judgment crossover event.
+Members of this new team include Geo-Force, Halo, Katana, and Terra II, who in the 1999 Titans Secret Files series, left the team after a round of genetic tests performed by scientists failed to decipher Terra's DNA to tell who she was prior to being turned into a genetic doppelgänger of the original Terra.

 Outsiders (vol. 3) (2003–2007)

-Outsiders (vol. 3) is almost completely unrelated to the previous series.
+Outsiders (vol. 3) is largely unrelated to the previous series.
 It was launched in 2003 with new members, some of whom had been part of the Titans.
 The series was cancelled with issue #50 and relaunched as Batman and the Outsiders (vol. 2), featuring a mix of current and new members.

 Formation

-The new team is put together in the wake of the Titans/Young Justice: Graduation Day crossover, which dissolves both groups.
+The new team is put together following the Titans/Young Justice: Graduation Day crossover, which dissolves both groups.
 Arsenal accepts a sponsorship offer from the Optitron Corporation and uses the money to buy an enormous bomb shelter which had belonged to a multimillionaire, renovating it as group headquarters.
-He recruits a group of young heroes, the last of whom is his friend Nightwing (who joins reluctantly).
+He recruits a group of young heroes, the last of whom is his friend Nightwing.
 Nightwing decides that, instead of functioning in a reactive capacity like most other superhero teams, this group should act as hunters, tracking down supervillains before they can cause problems.